yeshua453/website/docs/controls/page.md

 ### `window_center()`

+🖥️ Desktop only.
 Move app's native OS window to a center of the screen.

+### `window_close()`

+🖥️ Desktop only.
+Closes application window.

 ### `window_destroy()`

+🖥️ Desktop only.
 Forces closing app's native OS window.
 This method could be used with `page.window_prevent_close = True` to implement app exit confirmation:

 ```python
 import flet